tatey/translink/README.md

     $ translink import 2011-11-24 --uri="sqlite:///Users/Tate/Downloads/translink.sqlite3"

 Prefer not to use SQLite?
 Translink is compatible with any adapter supported by [DataMapper](http://datamapper.org/).
+Translink uses Bundler for managing dependancies.
+Append your favourite adapter to the Gemfile.

+    gem 'dm-postgres-adapter'

+Install the new adapter.

+    $ bundle install

-Specify a URI to your favourite database server.
+Specify a URI to the database server.

     $ translink import 2011-11-24 --uri="postgres://user:secret@127.0.0.1/translink"

 ## Schema

 ![Class Analysis Diagram](https://github.com/tatey/translink/raw/master/doc/schema.png)